thbtppl/latex-tips-advice/README.md

 * As a corollary, it is better to work continuously with a warning-free camera-ready template rather than going in panic mode 10 hours before your deadline trying to solve layout issues.

 * Do not follow any random advice found online.
-Many suggestions are plain wrong, and you're likely to use obsolete snippets of code.
+Many suggestions are plain wrong, and you're likely to end up with conflicting snippets of code in your document.

 * Instead, have at least a quick look in the documentation of packages you're using.
 This will help you to use their commands as intended, and it will most likely save you hours of debugging.

-* Answers to your questions/issues are most likely on the [TeX FAQ](http://www.texfaq.org/) and on [TeX SE](https://tex.stackexchange.com/).
+* Answers to your questions/issues can be found on the [TeX FAQ](http://www.texfaq.org/) or on [TeX SE](https://tex.stackexchange.com/).

 * In your document, separate the format/layout from the actual content:
     * Create a modular document with different files